junxit/us-congress-bills-111/metadata.md

 - 2009-07-21 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays (2/3 required): 417 - 5 (Roll No. 603).
 - 2009-07-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays (2/3 required): 417 - 5 (Roll No. 603).
 - 2009-07-22 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2010-07-13 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2010-07-13 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2010-07-13 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2010-07-13 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 458.